idxbroker/wordpress-plugin/readme.txt

 14. View Saved Properties created by or for your lead.
 One-click access to your IDX Broker Dashboard in order to create new saved properties, toggle emails on (for changes to property status, price, or other details), or remove an existing saved property.

 == Changelog ==

+= 2.3.4 =
+* Fix: Cron schedule filter modified to prevent interference with other scheduled cron jobs
+* Fix: Broken knowledge base links on settings page
+* Fix: Load select2 script in footer to prevent conflict with custom select2 script packaged with Avada theme

 = 2.3.3 =
 * New: Added reCaptcha to lead signup widget to prevent spam signups